 Experiment Design Tips

-- If a high-temperature material is needed, titanium is a better choice than other metals.
+If a high-temperature material is needed, titanium is the next best choice for rig structural material.
 It will activate significantly more than aluminum, but less than metals such as iron, nickel and chrome.
 The activation products include Sc-46, which comes from a fast-neutron reaction with Ti-46 and has a half-life of about 84 days.

 Steel alloys and other alloys comprised of Fe, Ni, and Cr are best avoided, as an experiment made using them cannot be handled for quite some time after the experiment (possibly years).
 If use of a steel alloy is absolutely unavoidable, then a ferritic stainless steel, which has no nickel, is the least objectionable choice.
 Because of the activation products from Fe and Cr, an experiment rig made using a ferritic stainless steel may need to cool for a few years before it can be disposed of.
 However, a rig made using a nickel-containing steel may need decades before it can be disposed of, due to production of Co-60 from the Ni.

 The information above gives some guidance for materials to consider for creating an experiment, and when a user has a proposed experiment idea in mind, the laboratory staff can be engaged to discuss specifics for that experiment.